Cat Deeley: Career

-On 1 July 2007, Deeley was one of many presenters at the Concert for Diana, a tribute concert to the late Diana, Princess of Wales, with proceeds from the concert going to Diana's charities, as well as to charities of which her sons Princes William and Harry are patrons.
+On 1 July 2007, Deeley was one of many presenters at the Concert for Diana, a tribute concert to Diana, Princess of Wales, with proceeds from the concert going to Diana's charities, as well as to charities of which her sons Princes William and Harry are patrons.
 The event, watched by an estimated 500 million people, was held at Wembley Stadium.
-In September 2007, Deeley presented Soundtrack to My Life, a music series produced by Hamma & Glamma Productions for ITV London that looked at the work and influences of an eclectic band of musicians.
+In September 2007, Deeley presented Soundtrack to My Life, a music series produced by Hamma & Glamma Productions for ITV London that featured the work and influences of an eclectic band of musicians.
 In January 2006, a new season of So You Think You Can Dance started its auditions, with Deeley in the role of host.
 She has been the host of the show ever since.
 In 2011, Deeley was nominated for a Primetime Emmy Award for Outstanding Host for a Reality or Reality-Competition Programme.

 Other projects of Deeley's include presenting the third season of Soundtrack to My Life and playing herself as host of comedian Peter Kay's Britain's Got the Pop Factor.
-In February 2009, Deeley guest hosted the United States syndicated version of Who Wants to Be a Millionaire (as an alternate host for Meredith Vieira) and appeared on BBC America's broadcast of Gordon Ramsay's F Word.
+In February 2009, Deeley guest hosted the American syndicated version of Who Wants to Be a Millionaire (as an alternate host for Meredith Vieira) and appeared on BBC America's broadcast of Gordon Ramsay's F Word.
 In the same year, Deeley hosted the television version of the electronic game 20Q for GSN.
 In January and February 2010, Deeley hosted So You Think You Can Dance in the UK.
-February 2010 also saw her filling in for a holidaying Vieira as host on the morning TV show Today.
-On 31 March 2010, Deeley stood in for Kelly Ripa on the morning talk show Live with Regis and Kelly.
+Also in February 2010, she filled in for Vieira as host on the American morning program Today.
+On 31 March 2010, Deeley guest hosted in place of Kelly Ripa on the morning talk show Live with Regis and Kelly.

 On 9 January 2011, Deeley made a small guest appearance in the Disney Channel sitcom Shake It Up, in which she portrayed a vice principal who is, in secret, a dancer and a host.